Julian Francis Abele //

 Sources used to compile this information:

 1. Pennsylvania Museum and School of Industrial Art.
 Commencement Exercises, Horticultural Hall, Thursday Evening, June 9, 1898.
-Page 5 lists Graff Prize, page 10 lists recipients of Architectural Drawing Certificates.
+Page 5 lists Graff Prize (Abele's first name is incorrectly listed as Julius), page 10 lists recipients of Architectural Drawing Certificates.

 3. Philadelphia Architects and Buildings: Julian Francis Abele